mongodb/docs/source/includes/admonitions/notes/note-escape-special-chars-pwd.rst

 .. note::

-        If the password or database names contain reserved URI characters, you must escape the characters.
-For example,
-        if your password is ``@bc123``, you must escape the ``@`` character when specifying the password in the connection string, such as ``%40bc123``.
-To learn
-        more, see :ref:`special-pass-characters`.
+        If your passwords, database names, or connection strings contain reserved URI characters, you must escape the characters.
+For example, if your password is ``@bc123``, you must escape the ``@`` character when specifying the password in the connection string, such as ``%40bc123``.
+To learn more, see :ref:`special-pass-characters`.